visinf/pixelpyramids/README.md

 # pixelpyramids
+The repository contains the pytorch implementation of the paper

-PixelPyramids: Exact Inference Models from Lossless Image Pyramids (ICCV 2021)
+**PixelPyramids: Exact Inference Models from Lossless Image Pyramids**

+The official code will be available on **20.10.2021**.